-In this course, students will examine and discuss the problems related to planning, designing, financing, and selecting of sites for a new stadium or arena, or leasing existing facilities.
-Field trips are included.
+In this course, students will delve into the complexities surrounding the planning, design, financing, and selection of sites for a new stadium or arena, as well as the process of leasing existing facilities.
+Through in-depth analysis and discussion, students will gain a comprehensive understanding of the challenges and opportunities associated with these critical aspects of sports management.
+Field trips may be included.
 (Prerequisites: BUS 2309 and SPMT 1302- Sport Management Students)

 SPMT 3303.
-SOCIAL MEDIA IN SPORTS.
+INTRO TO SPORT MARKETING & SOCIAL MEDIA IN SPORTS.